sdevikar/cpp/alexander_stepaniv/notes/notes_alexander_stepaniv.md

 - There are 4 methods that need to be defined to make the singleton class totally ordered.
 - There are 4 methods because these methods always come in groups because we want to maintain the symmetry. i.e. if you define `<` operator, you should also define `>` operator.
 And if you define `<=` you should also define `>=`
 - We saw that we used == operator as a baseline for !=.
 Same can be done here. i.e in case of comparison, we will select `<` operator as default operator.
 This choice is kind of arbitrary, but not really.
 Because, you can expect users to be wanting to sort a group of numbers etc. in an ascending order more often than in decending order.
 And in sorting algorithms that will be done by using `<` comparison. i.e. if a < b, put b before a.
-What we mean to say here is that because Singleton needs to be a "complete" class, a STL algorithm should also be able to sort a bunch of singletons.
+What we mean to say here is that because Singleton needs to be a "complete" class, an STL algorithm should also be able to sort a bunch of singletons.
 And thus, we want to, as a starting place, start by providing an implementation for `<` operator.

 - So the implementation would looks like this: